DevExpress/devextreme-documentation/concepts/60 Themes and Styles/08 ThemeBuilder/10 Customize the Theme.md

 - **Settings list** (left-hand menu)
 Contains all customization settings divided into groups:

-    - **Basic Settings** - settings used by multiple UI components
+    - **Basic Settings** - settings used by multiple UI components.

-    - **Typography Settings** - settings that configure fonts
+    - **Typography Settings** - settings that configure fonts.

+        [note] You can use only the fonts that are installed in your OS and browser.

-    - **Specific UI components or UI component groups** - settings used by an individual UI component or UI component group
+    - **Specific UI components or UI component groups** - settings used by an individual UI component or UI component group.

     The settings list also contains a search box to search for a UI component or UI component group.